 - Leave the clothes overnight and launder them the next day.

-Use baking soda and water paste to wash the inside of your machine.
-The next time bubble gum or candy canes accidentally get loose in the washer, use baking soda and a plastic tool to clean the stuck on surprises off the machine.
+Make a paste baking soda and water and use it to wash the inside of your machine.
+The next time bubble gum or candy canes accidentally get loose in the washer, use baking soda and a plastic tool to gently scrub the stuck-on surprises off the machine.
 The same paste can be used to gently scrub stains off the enameled outside surfaces of a washing machine or dryer.

 Adding 1/2 cup baking soda in top-loading machines (1/4 cup for front loaders) will also increase the potency of bleach, so you need only half the usual amount to get the same efficacy.